GuitarML/Proteus/README.md

 - Visit the GuitarML [ToneLibrary Website](https://guitarml.com/tonelibrary/tonelib-pro.html) to download Proteus compatible models.
 - Download the [Proteus Capture Utility](https://github.com/GuitarML/Releases/releases/download/v1.0.0/Proteus_Capture_Utility.zip), which includes the input audio file and Colab script to train models for Proteus.
+- As of Version 1.2, Proteus also features a 3-Band EQ (Bass, Mid, Treble) and a built in default IR (for convenience, recommended to use a dedicated IR plugin).

 Proteus uses a LSTM neural network to emulate guitar amplifiers/preamps and distortion/overdrive/boost pedals.
 You can capture the sound of an amplifier either by recording with a microphone, or direct out from a load box.
 When running "Direct Out" models, you will need to use an Impulse Response plugin to accurately model the amp speaker/cabinet.